erfanhajibandeh/traffic-speed-forecaster/README.md

 ## Figures

-The following visualizations demonstrate the various aspects of the models and their performance:
+The following visualizations demonstrate the various aspects of the models and their performance for selected 26 segments out of 228:

 - **Figure 1**: Graph adjacency between the 26 road segments (shown as nodes).
 This visual helps illustrate the interconnections within the traffic network as modeled in the GNN.
   ![Figure 1](images/Figure_1.png)